chivandikwa/gatsby-casper/src/content/c-sharp-standards.md

 Do adhere to a strict structure of managing projects and consistently/religiously apply this.

-✅ **DO** ensure that projects are located in `/src` and their tests are located in `/test`, not just as projects in VS solution explorer but including the file structure.
+✅ **DO** ensure that projects are located in `/src` and their tests are located in `/test`, not just as projects in VS Solution Explorer but including the file structure.
 In addition to a clean separation, the projects and tests have separate `Directory.Build.prop` files and `.editorconfig` files.
 This will decouple rules around code from tests, meaning for instance that Roslyn's analysis is specific to each group and dependencies are managed differently.

 ✅ **Consider** adding changes that affect multiple projects and need to be consolidated such as project version numbers and dependencies to `Directory.Build.props` or `Directory.Build.targets`.